SEND

 Our SENDCo is Mrs Rachel Tucker.

-Iain Randall and Jo Bond are our Trust SEND and Inclusion Leads.
+Jo Bond is our Trust SEND and Inclusion Lead.

 A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.